leogrosa/leogrosa/README.md

 <h1 align="center">Hello, I'm Leonardo Rosa 👋</h1>
 <h3 align="center">I'm an Electrical Engineering student and a technology enthusiast.
-Interested on Embedded Systems in my working time and astronomy, music and visual arts in my free time.</h3>
+Focused on Embedded Systems in my working time and interested on astronomy, music and visual arts in my free time.</h3>

 ## **About Me:**